Navigation

 9, 13 green - whole.emf

-green - whole.emf Result attained or in line with planning. gold - whole.emf Result with moderate deviation from planning.
+*green - whole.emf Result achieved or in line with planning; gold - whole.emf Result with slight variance compared to planning; Result with significant variance compared to planning.

 WHAT WE WILL DO SDGs